Landing Page Optimization Tips – Brought to You by Google Ads Success

 • Directly, because your Google Ads Quality Score hinges on them, they impact rankings and CPC (Cost Per Click).

-The point of a great ad is not just to get a click, but also to get the clicker take some action.
+The point of a great ad is not just to get a click, but also to get the clicker to take some action.

 Understanding Google’s Quality Score System